-Hi, I’m Karina, a mom, a teacher, and an advocate for kids who learn differently.
+Hi, I’m Karina, a mom, a teacher, and an Orton-Gillingham Reading Specialist.
 Here at My PRIDE, my goal is to provide parents, tutors, and teachers with tips, resources, and positive encouragement.

 Will the Orton-Gillingham approach help with auditory processing disorder?
 YES, it will… and I will explain why it works best for these students on today’s post.

 Here are some suggested classroom accommodations for children with dyslexia that you can use in your IEP or 504 Plan.

 To help other parents and teachers find the right reading levels for their kids, I put together a list of Dr. Seuss books by grade level.
 I hope this list is of help to you.
 Happy Reading!

 Writing doesn’t need to be boring.
 Try out these fun and engaging multisensory writing activities with your kids.
 When kids see it, say it, hear it and move with it – they learn best!

 You can help develop your child’s working memory skills through fun games and practice.
 On today’s post I am going to share with you some fun activities to boost working memory in your kids.

 Your student may have read a story or text, but does he or she actually understand it?
 How do you know?
 Here is a reading comprehension check that you can do for students of all ages.